Privacy Policy

 3.1 OpenAI

 Voice audio, conversation text, images you share, and relevant context/tool data may be sent to OpenAI APIs to generate responses and proactive content.
+Content you import through optional integrations — Gmail message bodies, your X profile and posts, your LinkedIn profile, text you paste from other AI assistants, and your personality quiz answers and scores — is also sent to OpenAI for processing.
 OpenAI's policies apply to data they receive.
 See OpenAI Privacy Policy.

 3.2 Supabase

-Our backend uses Supabase Edge Functions for access control, realtime token creation, and as a pass-through proxy for some OpenAI API calls (for example Responses and Embeddings).
+Our backend uses Supabase Edge Functions for app policy checks, realtime token creation, weather proxying, and as a pass-through proxy for some OpenAI API calls (for example Responses and Embeddings).

-Supabase functions receive your anonymous identifier and request payloads needed to fulfill those calls.
-We do not run a first-party server database of full conversation transcripts, but data sent through these function requests is processed in transit by our backend infrastructure.
+Supabase functions receive the authenticated user context (for example Supabase JWT/user ID) and request payloads needed to fulfill those calls.
+We do not run a first-party long-term server database of full conversation transcripts, but data sent through these function requests is processed in transit by our backend infrastructure.

 See Supabase Privacy Policy.